wsq94317/SoftwareTechnologyGroup47/README.md

 # 2810ICT/7810ICT 2023 Assignment
-## Project Management, Software Design, Data Analysis & Visualisation
+## Project Management, Statistical Data Analysis and Presentation

 ##### Part A due Sunday 3th September, midnight.
 ##### Part B due Sunday 8th October, midnight.

 The assignment work for this course is a group-based (max 3 people) data analysis project that is split into 2 parts – design and implementation.
 There are several different datasets in this repository – you will need to choose 1 that your team will work on for both Part A and B. The overall goal for this assignment is to develop a simple data analysis and visualisation tool for a dataset.
 You will need to design and implement this tool, and it must provide a graphical user interface that will handle the analysis and visualisation of the data.
 Each dataset has a number of analysis and visualisation tasks that your interface must enable a user to perform.
 In addition to the listed tasks, you must come up with 1 additional analysis/visualisation/insight that your software provides (you will need to come up with an appropriate task based on the dataset you pick).
 All the assignment work must be hosted on a github repo with access restricted to your group members.
 This repository should have a track record of regular commits showing the incremental (and group-based) work done on the project.
 ALL project resources (documents, code, images, other) should be in the github repo.

-### Part A - Project Management and Software Design (25%, Due Sunday 3th September)
+### Part A - Project Management (25%, Due Sunday 3th September)

 In the first part, you will need to prepare a project plan that includes a Project Overview, Work-Breakdown Structure, Activity Definition and estimation and a Gantt chart for displaying scheduling & time estimation.
 This project plan should include sensible estimates for the various tasks required for both Part A and B (including estimates on preparing the project planning documentation).
 As you complete various components, you should put the actual completion time/dates on your Gantt chart to track how close you were to your estimates.
 For the subsequent stage of the assignment, you should revise your project plan with any additional details and continue to track your work.